01 – In Australia, Bob Hawke becomes ACTU president.

 08 – New Orleans Saints place-kicker Tom Dempsey kicks a record 63-yard field goal against the Detroit Lions, an NFL record.

-09 – Former French President General Charles De Gaulle dies, aged 79.
+09 – Former French President General Charles De Gaulle dies at his home of a heart attack, aged 79.

 10 – The USSR launches Luna 17 on a mission to the moon.
 Aboard is the first remote-controlled moon vehicle, Lunokhod 1.
 It lands at the Sea of Rains and the vehicle is steered on the surface, sending back many pictures.